canonical/rockcraft/docs/how-to/index.rst

 Rocks
 -----

-Are you curious about packing a rock, seeking information on how to migrate a Dockerfile to a rock, or struggling with using services in your rockcraft.yaml?
+Learn about how to pack a rock, how to migrate a Dockerfile to a rock, or how to use services in your rockcraft.yaml.
 Those guides will help you explore all those aspects in Rockcraft and more.

 .. toctree::
    :maxdepth: 1